quintel/merit/README.md

 #### Diagnostic output

 Developers of the ETM (not users) have the possibility to extract extra information from the Merit Order calculations.
-In particular, the following quantities are being written to file **for every datapoint**:
+In particular, the following quantities are written to file (CSV) **for every datapoint**:

 1. total demand
 2. price of electricity
 3. load of **each** participant

+In addition, for **each participant**, the following quantities are written to (CSV) file:

+1. key
+2. production_capacity (MWe)
+3. number_of_units
+4. full_load_hours
+5. availability
+6. OPEX
+7. CAPEX
+8. income
+9. type (dispatchable, volatile or must_run)
+10. total production (redundant but easy)

 ## Load profile